rm-controls/rm-controls-tutorial/en/digging_deeper/bullet_solver.md

 # Model derivation
 Air resistance is proportional to speed, and the target point moves at a constant speed.
-**2D Model**: In the xz plane, assuming that the bullet launching point is the coordinate origin, the actual position of the bullet is equivalent to a vector in the xoz plane.
+2D Model: In the xz plane, assuming that the bullet launching point is the coordinate origin, the actual position of the bullet is equivalent to a vector in the xoz plane.
 ![BEgFbT.png](https://s1.ax1x.com/2020/10/23/BEgFbT.png)
 Use to represent the component of the bullet position vector in the X direction, $\vec{v_x}, \vec{v_z}$ represent the component of the bullet velocity on the x axis and z axis, respectively,and use $\vec{z}$ to represent the component of the bullet position vector in the z direction; $v_0$ represents the initial launch velocity of the bullet, k is the air resistance coefficient, g is the acceleration of gravity, m is the weight of the bullet, and $f_x$ is the position of the bullet.
 The component of air resistance in the X direction.Based on physical knowledge:
 $$\vec{f_x}=-k\vec{v_x}=m\frac{d\vec{v_x}}{dt}\tag{1}$$